Responsibility &

 Our Governance

-Corporate Social Responsibility (CSR) and Sustainability has become a core function within Lactalis American Group.
-Lactalis American Group is a subsidiary of Lactalis Group which has recently established a global Corporate Responsibility Framework with defined pillars and working groups.
-Lactalis American Group is represented and actively participates in these global working groups.
+Lactalis American Group is a subsidiary of Lactalis Group, which has established a global Corporate Responsibility Framework with defined pillars and working groups.

 Our Governance and Reporting Structure